 3. Time to shortlist.

 Ask quite a few people in your area and chances are that one name will come up multiple times.
-So, maybe, shortlist the name or company that came up more than ones.
+So, maybe, shortlist the name or company that came up more than once.
 This list is the one you will follow to find out the candidates for the interview.

 4. Call for an interview.